yojoots/libbitcoin-system-wiki/BIP38-Privacy-Security-and-Security.md

 * `public key`
 * `payment address`

-The multiply mode scenario envisions two actors, an `owner` and a `printer`.
+The multiply mode scenario envisions two actors, an `owner` and a `printer`:

  1. The owner creates an `intermediate code` using a secret passphrase (on a trusted platform).
  2. The owner provides the `intermediate code` to the printer.